OWASP/secure-coding-practices-quick-reference-guide/README.md

 - português (pt-BR & pt-PT)
 - 中文 (zh-CN)

-The guide is maintained by [OWASP][owasp] and refer to the [project page][project] for further information.
+The guide is maintained by [OWASP][owasp], refer to the [project page][project] for further information.

 ### Sections of the Guide

 * Introduction
+* Secure Coding Practices Checklist
 * Software Security Principles Overview
-* Secure Coding Practices Checklist
+* Glossary of important terminology
 * Links to useful resources
-* Glossary of important terminology

 ### Other materials
 * [Project pamphlet][flyer]